Takeout-bysourfruit/takeout.js/README.md

 const client = new TakeoutClient()
 ```

-You can also initalise a new TakeoutClient with 'debug' mode enabled via `new TakeoutClient(true)`.
+You can also initialise a new TakeoutClient with 'debug' mode enabled via `new TakeoutClient(true)`.
 For now, it just prints success messages to the console.

 ## Setup
 First, get your token from the [Takeout dashboard](https://takeout.bysourfruit.com/dashboard).
 You'll need it in a little bit.